tensorflow/tensorflow/SECURITY.md

 For performance reasons, the default TensorFlow server does not include any authorization protocol and sends messages unencrypted.
-It accepts connections from anywhere and executes the graphs it is sent without performing any checks.
+It accepts connections from anywhere, and executes the graphs it is sent without performing any checks.
 Therefore, if you run a `tf.train.Server` in your network, anybody with access to the network can execute what you should consider arbitrary code with the privileges of the process running the `tf.train.Server`.